 Statistics

 Explore the UConn Statistics website for departmental information.
-Course descriptions below correspond to the UConn undergraduate course catalog.
+Course descriptions below correspond to the UConn undergraduate directory of courses.

 STAT 1100Q: Elementary Concepts of Statistics